aaronpetzold/CS50P/Final_Project/README.md

 2. **`test_project.py`**: Contains the automated tests that are run with `pytest`.
 It tests the math formulas in `calculate_profit_loss`, makes sure `get_price_from_csv` handles missing files without crashing, and checks the data type of the API response.

 3. **`requirements.txt`**: A simple text file that lists the `requests` library.
-This is needed so that anyone else can install the necessary external library using `pip install -r requirements.txt`.
+This is needed so that anyone can install the necessary external library using `pip install -r requirements.txt`.

 4. **`bitcoin.csv`**: The local spreadsheet file that contains the historical dates and prices for Bitcoin.

 ### Design Choices
 One thing I had to think about was how to test the program with `pytest`.
-Functions that have `while True` loops and `input()` prompts inside them are very hard to test because `pytest` just freezes and waits for a human to type something.
+Functions that have `while True` loops and `input()` prompts inside them are very hard to test because `pytest` just freezes and waits for someone to type something.

 Since CS50P only requires testing at least three helper functions, I chose to keep the inputs and loops inside the date and investment functions so the terminal interaction stays clean and simple.
 Then, I focused my tests entirely on the functions that do not use `input()`, like `calculate_profit_loss`, `get_price_from_csv`, and `get_sell_price_api`.
 This allowed me to keep my original program structure while still fully meeting the `pytest` requirements for the course.